-Country Strategy-V Update (2022-2027) ambition of '20 million girls learn, lead, decide and thrive' will be achieved by four strategic actions that will define and inform everything that we will do in the next five years.
+The revised Country Strategy-V (2022-2027) ambition of 'one crore girls and young women learn, lead, decide and thrive' will be achieved by four strategic actions that will define and inform everything that we will do in the next five years.

-- 1. Meaningful participation of 500,000 girls and boys as champions for girls' rights to be the credible voice and leaders in their own communities for gender equality. - 2.
-Strengthening 100,000 community groups of mothers, children, adolescents and young people as children's club, kishori manch, youth groups, mothers' groups, village development committees to lead the movement for girls' rights20 and services in their own communities. - 3.
-Facilitating digital inclusion of 1 million girls to enhance the social empowerment of girls and young women as well as to overcome the gaps in opportunities created through the digital divide. - 4.
-Engaging 100,000 individual supporters for girls' rights to become committed givers for promoting girls' rights and gender equality.
+1. Meaningful participation of girls and boys as champions for girls' rights to be the credible voice and leaders in their own communities for gender equality.

+2. Strengthening community groups of mothers, children, adolescents and young people as children's club, kishori manch, youth groups, mothers' groups, village development committees to lead the movement for girls' rights20 and services in their own communities.

+3. Facilitating digital inclusion of girls to enhance the social empowerment of girls and young women as well as to overcome the gaps in opportunities created through the digital divide.

+4. Engaging individual supporters for girls' rights to become committed givers for promoting girls' rights and gender equality.